ReidWilliams/made-notebook/content/entries/oat-rice-amazake/index.md

 - 3 tbsp peanut butter
 - 10 pinches salt (somewhere around 1 g)

-I'm doing this one in the instant pot overnight.
+Blended (to maximize enzyme activity) then into the instant pot overnight.
 Started at 10pm.
-I'm covering the pot and using a lower jar so that water reaches almost to the top of the jar, to get more even heating.
+I'm covering the pot and using a shorter jar so that water reaches almost to the top, to get more even heating.

 ## v.2